cern-eam/eam-light-frontend/README.md

 # EAM Light Frontend
-EAM Light Frontend is Web application that providing the core functionality of Infor EAM Extended.
+EAM Light Frontend is Web application providing the core functionality of Infor EAM Extended.

 ## Configuration
 You need to define the following environment variables before building the docker image